Diversity Incentive Fund

 University of Mississippi faculty, staff, students and registered student organizations may apply.
 Students must be students enrolled in an undergraduate or graduate program of the University, at the time of the nomination and for the period of the funded activity.

 The Diversity Incentive Fund Review Committee will review the applications and make the award selections based on community impact.
 The committee will be looking for those opportunities that are innovative, address a documented campus need, well-planned, have a good chance for impact, and will engage a significant number of individuals in our community.
 Visit this link to learn more about the submission and award criteria.
-The available funds for the 2022-2023 academic year have been awarded.
-Please check back in the 2023-2024 academic year for more updates.

 The Diversity Incentive Fund may be used for initiatives such as the following: